Alexey-Voronin/Monolithic_AMG_For_Stokes/sysmg/systems/meshes/README.md

 # Mesh Files

-All the meshes were generated using [Gmsh](https://gmsh.info/).
-The geometry files as well as mesh construction output is located in the respective directories.
+All the meshes in this repository were generated using [Gmsh](https://gmsh.info/).
+The geometry files and mesh construction output can be found in their respective directories.